ExpressionEngine/ExpressionEngine-User-Guide/docs/member/member-roles-tags.md

 ## `{exp:member:role_groups}`

-The `{exp:member:role_groups}` tag allows you to display role groups to which the member is assigned via his roles.
+The `{exp:member:role_groups}` tag allows you to display the role groups a member belongs to.
+Please note, while every member is in a Role not every member is in a Role Group.

     {exp:member:role_groups}
       <p>{role_group_name} (#{role_group_id})</p>